Differences Between HTML and HTML5

 - Forms for User Input

-HTML supports the creation of web forms using tags such as <form>, <input>, <textarea>, and <button>, allowing websites to collect user information.
+HTML supports the creation of web forms using tags such as - Cross-Browser Compatibility

 HTML is supported by all major web browsers, ensuring consistent rendering of basic page structures across different platforms.